Content 101: What is Content Marketing and What Does a Content Marketer Do?

 Both sides are equally important when it comes to creating content that generates high-quality leads.
 Content that hasn’t been optimized won’t rank well in search results, meaning you’ll be producing content that no one can find.
 While optimized content can secure page 1 rankings or even highly-coveted rich result types like answer boxes or people also ask results, that can translate to thousands or even millions of website visits depending on the search volume for the given phrase.

-It’s essential to implement SEO in the initial stages of content creation when developing the content brief.
+It’s essential to implement SEO in the initial stages of content creation when .
 Ensure the content topics you have identified align with competitive keywords for your audience.
 Collaborate with the SEO expert on your team throughout the content creation process to ensure best practices are followed: